krlex/openrealestate/README.md

 # Open Real Estate in Vagrant box

-this installed in box and you can use free version of Open Real estate platform if you want to use pro version go to:
+This with installed vagrant box and ansible installation you can use and try free version of Open Real estate platform.
+Or if you want to use pro version go to office site

 [OpenRealEstate](https://open-real-estate.info)